 3. Your ideal clients and who sales agents would be selling to.

-NOTE: Use formatting where you can to make the most appealing aspects of what you're saying stand out.
+Please try to be as clear and exciting as possible about this as this section will play a crucial role in your sales opportunity feature.
+Use formatting where you can to make the most appealing aspects of what you're saying stand out.

 What kind of agent is suited to this opportunity?